-The Hunter Regional Plan 2013-2023 recognises that the changes over the period will be pervasive and far reaching and that to secure the benefits of opportunities much will depend on our ability to work together cohesively and strategically.
-The RDA Hunter Committee endorses this Plan.
+The Hunter Plan for Regional Growth 2016 - 2019 recognises that the changes over the period will be pervasive and far reaching and that to secure the benefits of opportunities much will depend on our ability to work together cohesively and strategically.
+The Board of RDA Hunter endorses this Plan.
 I commend it to you and welcome your comments, participation and partnership in meeting the prospects and challenges ahead.